Cash Value and Life Insurance: How to Pull Money Out of Your Policy

 Term life insurance expires once the term is up and doesn’t build cash value, but other types of life insurance last for life and do offer a cash value component.
 Whole life insurance, which is also called permanent life insurance, offers a death benefit and also accumulates cash value you can borrow against or use for other purposes.

 “Cash value life insurance” serves multiple purposes.
-Not only does it protect your family in the event of your death, it serves as a financial resource you can lean on when it makes sense.
+Not only does it protect your family in the event of your death, but it also serves as a financial resource you can lean on when it makes sense to do so.

-It’s worth noting at the outset that life insurance policies that build cash value, such as whole life or universal life, are more expensive than term insurance policies because part of that additional cost goes into growing cash value.
+It’s worth noting at the outset that life insurance policies that build cash value, such as whole life or universal life, are more expensive than term insurance policies for two reasons.
+First, part of that additional cost goes into growing cash value.
 Secondly, this is a permanent type of life insurance, unlike term life insurance, which expires at the end of the predetermined term (10 years, 20 years, 30 years, etc.).

 A beneficiary receives the death benefit but does not receive the cash value in the policy unless you’ve purchased an endorsement that mandates your beneficiaries get the accrued cash value.
 If you haven’t, any cash value that remains in the life insurance policy when you die is kept by the insurer.

 The cash value of a life insurance policy is the amount of money you would receive by surrendering the policy.
 But that’s not the only way to access the cash value your policy builds.
 The cash value serves as an investment that accumulates tax-deferred interest.
 We’ll show you how you can use your cash value in the “What can I do with cash value?” section of this guide.

 Types of Cash Value Life Insurance Policies

-Unlike term life insurance, cash value life insurance policies are permanent and will last for the remainder of your life as long as the premiums are paid.
+Unlike term life insurance, a cash value life insurance policy is permanent and will last for the remainder of your life as long as the premiums are paid.
 Among the typical types of cash value life insurance policies are:

 - Whole Life Insurance – This builds cash value at a fixed rate decided by the insurer.
 You can also purchase participating whole life insurance, a policy that pays you dividends based on your insurer’s profit-generation performance.

 Borrowing against your cash value also makes perfect sense if you have a high cash value and are presented with an investment opportunity that generates a higher return than the interest on your loan.
 Of course, there really is no such thing as a risk-free investment; you should carefully weigh the risks and possible rewards before withdrawing funds.